stormentt/dumbstore-docs/api.md

 | 401  | bad username or password |
 | 500  | internal server error |

-# /alias/
+# POST /alias/

-POST: http basic auth
+HTTP Basic Auth w/ Blank Body

 Creates a new alias, pointing to nothing, and returns the id

 | Code | Reason |